Why Smoke Damage Documentation is the Key to Faster Insurance Payouts

 The Nature of Smoke

-Smoke is a collection of airborne solid and liquid particulates and gases.
-Because these particles are microscopic, they can penetrate porous materials with ease.
-Drywall, unfinished wood, insulation, and textiles act like sponges, absorbing smoke deep into their fibers.
-Furthermore, smoke travels.
-It moves through HVAC systems, electrical outlets, and plumbing gaps, often causing damage in rooms that were completely untouched by the actual flames.
+Smoke consists of airborne solid and liquid particles along with gases.
+Due to their microscopic size, these particles can easily pass through porous substances.
+Drywall, unrefined wood, insulation, and fabrics function like sponges, soaking smoke deep into their fibers.
+In addition, smoke moves.
+It travels through HVAC systems, electrical sockets, and plumbing openings, frequently leading to destruction in areas that were entirely unaffected by the actual fire.

 The Acidic Factor